software-students-fall2023/1-specification-exercise-teamteam/README.md

 ## Product Vision Statement

-Ponyo is a web application which aims to facilitate communication, and centralize wellness/mental health based tools, and provide safety measures.
+Ponyo is a mobile application which aims to facilitate communication, and centralize wellness/mental health based tools, and provide safety measures.

 ## User Requirements